Project Summary

 detailed 3D model to understand the site's constraints, as well as the

 complexity of the project.
-12d Model was used to create both an earthworks tin,
+12d Model was used to create both an earthworks TIN

-as well as a finished surface tin.
+and a finished surface TIN.

 With height differences across the site of up to 120m, both the Architects and